Child Labor Exploitation Still Way Too High

 Child Labor is a Bizarre Practice

 Child labor exploitation is too easy to get away with, which is why many unethical factories prefer to hire children.
 Research conducted by the Center for Research on Multinational Corporations reveals that there exists a clear link between child labor and hiring adults on low wages.
-The same factories are usually ignoring gender-based violence which is also running rampant in garment factories.The two situations can easily be found in cotton and garment businesses.
+The same factories are usually ignoring gender-based abuse which is also running rampant in garment factories.The two situations can easily be found in cotton and garment businesses.

 The people who run these businesses argue that if child labor is abolished, the adults will be in a better position to bargain for higher wages, which won’t be too profitable for the garment companies.
 Not only will they fight for better salaries, but they will also ask for improved work conditions, which is an investment altogether.